-a.
+- a.
 Care Coordination services shall be provided face-to-face, by telephone, or by telehealth and may be provided in any appropriate setting in the community.
-If services are provided in the community, Contractor shall maintain confidentiality requirements/guidelines.

-- b.
-Care Coordination services shall include one or more of the following components: - (1) Coordinating with medical and mental health care providers to monitor and support comorbid health conditions. - (2) Discharge planning, including coordinating with SUD treatment providers to support transitions between levels of care and to recovery resources, referrals to mental health providers, and referrals to primary or specialty medical providers. - (3) Coordinating with ancillary services, including individualized connection, referral, and linkages to community-based services and supports including but not limited to educational, social, prevocational, vocational, housing, nutritional, criminal justice, transportation, childcare, child development, family/marriage education, cultural sources, and mutual aid support groups.
+If services are provided in the community, Contractor shall maintain confidentiality requirements/guidelines. - b.
+Care Coordination services shall include one or more of the following components: - Coordinating with medical and mental health care providers to monitor and support comorbid health conditions. - ii.
+Discharge planning, including coordinating with SUD treatment providers to support transitions between levels of care and to recovery resources, referrals to mental health providers, and referrals to primary or specialty medical providers.

-- (5) Care Coordination shall be consistent with and shall not violate the confidentiality of SUD members as set forth in 42 CFR Part 2, and California Law
+- iii.
+Coordinating with ancillary services, including individualized connection, referral, and linkages to community-based services and supports including but not limited to educational, social, prevocational, nutritional, criminal justice, vocational, housing, transportation. childcare, child development, family/marriage education, cultural sources. and mutual aid support groups. - iv.
+For guidance on claiming for care coordination within a level of care or as a standalone service, please refer to the most current DMC-ODS Billing Manual. - v.
+Care Coordination shall be consistent with and shall not violate the confidentiality of SUD members as set forth in 42 CFR Part 2, and California Law

-Clinician Consultation
+6. Clinician Consultation

-Clinician Consultation consists of DMC-ODS Contractor who are qualified to perform assessments, as described in California's Medicaid State Plan, consulting with providers, such as addiction medicine physicians, addiction psychiatrists, or licensed clinicians to support the provision of care.
+Clinician Consultation consists of DMC-ODS Contractor who are qualified to perform assessments, as described in California's Medicaid State Plan, consulting with providers, such as addiction medicine physicians, addiction psychiatrists, licensed clinicians, to support the provision of care.